• Skip to Content

 SLPA 6418.
 Speech-Language Pathology Advanced Clinical Practicum 4.
 (2 Hours)

 SLPA 6420.
-Practical Statistics for Speech-Language Pathology and Audiology.
+Practical Statistics for Speech-Language Pathology.
 (3 Hours)

 Introduces basic concepts in data collection, organization, and analysis using statistical methods with an overall focus on profession-specific application and interpretation.